 Agile Estimating using

-Agile estimating activity that brings people closer to an agreement when estimating tends to reveal or widen the gap in perception
+This Agile estimating technique brings people closer to an agreement.
+Useful when estimating tends to reveal or widen the gap in perception

-This technique helps participants learn how to estimate the effort required by a certain task without complicated formulas and without wasting any time.
-By switching from numerical estimation to estimating based on the t-shirt sizes S-XL, people reach more easily a common ground because unlike numbers, relative estimating allows team members to think in more dimensions—numbers are often associated with time, but t-shirt sizes can represent more complex ideas, including work hours, effort, and complexity.
+This activity helps participants practice working with the estimating technique.
+It reduces complexity and smooths the difference in perception.
+And it does it without any complicated formulas and without wasting any time.
+Participants switch from numerical estimation to estimating based on the t-shirt sizes S-XL.
+This is how they reach a common ground in an easier and quicker way.
+Unlike numbers, relative estimating allows team members to think in more dimensions.
+Numbers are often associated with time, while t-shirt sizes can represent more complex ideas.
+To give you an idea, think of work hours, effort, and complexity.

-- Encourage the teams to nominate an observer that will provide the team with feedback regarding the way this techniques was put into practice.
+- Encourage the teams to nominate an observer.
+They will provide the team with feedback on the way the team put the technique into practice.

 - Agree upon the sizes’ representation, by giving a few examples, like M stands for things similar to…